jonthegeek/factory/README.md

 ```

 The resulting functions look like a “normal” function, though, and are
-thus easier for users to understand:
+thus easier for users to understand.

 ``` r
 square3 <- power3(2)